Delegation vs. Empowerment Best Practices In 2024

 Case Study 1: Google

 Google is renowned for its innovative and empowering work culture.
-According to LinkedIn, the company encourages employees to spend 20% of their workweek on projects of their choice, a practice that has led to the development of products like Gmail and Google Maps.
+According to LinkedIn, the company encourages employees to spend 20% of their workweek on projects of their choice, a practice that has led to developing products like Gmail and Google Maps.
 This approach empowers employees to pursue their ideas, fostering a culture of creativity and innovation.

 Case Study 2: Zappos